Jacksonville High School (North Carolina)

 Jacksonville High School (JHS) is an International Baccalaureate high school located in Jacksonville, North Carolina for students in grades 9–12.

 Academics

 Jacksonville High School offers regular, honors, advanced placement, and International Baccalaureate program courses.
 The course of study usually follows a certain career path determined by the student, upon which they obtain a concentration.
 Academics are based on an unweighted 4.0 scale and a class rank is also determined by these standards.

 Athletics

-Jacksonville High School is in the 3A Coastal Conference with other area schools.
-There have been many accomplishments in every sport offered, i.e.: Men's soccer 2012 State Champions, and 2013 State Runners-Up.
-Home games are within the facilities on the campus.
+Jacksonville High School is a member of the North Carolina High School Athletic Association (NCHSAA).

+State Championships

+Jacksonville has won the following NCHSAA team state championships: